 One advantage of the technological invasion of cannabis farming is it provides solutions to the planting environment issues.
 One solution is well-monitored indoor farming; this avoids many of the challenges of outdoor farming.
 From environmental challenges to the risk of cross-pollination, choosing indoor farming controls many key factors in producing cannabis.

 Getting the THC concentration, temperature, and other figures right are key parts of farming cannabis in a monitored, legal setting.
 While indoor farming addresses these issues, it is expensive to maintain.
-With Artificial Intelligence, the management system is simpler and less expensive with automated systems and monitoring.
-It also can aid detection of pests and other threats.
+With artificial intelligence, the management system is simpler and less expensive using automated systems and monitoring.
+It also can also aid the detection of pests and other threats.

 The stakes are high for growers.
 The current global market for cannabis is $20.5 billion.
 Grand View Research has predicted that the global market for cannabis will be worth $73.6 Billion by 2027.
 With healthier, more consistent crops produced in larger quantities, some of this demand can be met without equal land expansion.

 High tech has found its way into the marijuana industry from seed through distribution.
 Below are three interesting publicly traded companies and information on how they’re benefiting from technology.

 Medicine Man Technologies, Inc., d/b/a Schwazze (OTCQX: SHWZ), is a growing vertically integrated cannabis company located in Colorado but planning to spread its wings into other states.
 They operate seed to sale with work ethics that integrates customer-centric thinking and data science to test, measure, and drive decisions and outcomes in every stage of the production chain.
 Their implementation of technology in improving their operations is driven by their belief in the full potential of cannabis.